Understanding the Complex Laws of Dog Bites in California

 Your dog is your responsibility.
 It doesn’t matter if you are on your own property, out in a public area, or visiting someone else’s private property; you must maintain control of your animal.

-There are times when this does not apply, though.
+However, there are times when this does not apply:

 Keep in mind that signage stating “Beware of Dog” or anything that tries to negate your liability if someone is attacked on your property likely won’t do much to protect you.